mariash/bosh-101-release/README.md

    ```
    sudo service ssh restart
    ```
-   Make sure to switch this back after the class or do full cleanup (see After the class section below).
+   Make sure to switch this back after the class or do full cleanup (see [#after-the-class](After the class) section below).

 1. Save jumpbox SSH private key on jumpbox VM (from `bosh-101-vars.yml` from lastpass), will be used to SSH to students sandbox VM: